 This summer wasps and yellow jackets have been particularly bad, including building a wasp nest inside of our camping off grid cabin.
 Wasps are a nuisance when nesting near homes or high traffic areas.
 I tried three things to get rid of wasps and their nest.
 The Rescue Wasp Trap Stick really works!
 Try the Rescue TrapStik for Wasps if you have a problem with aggressive stinging insects.
-Stay safe from wasps, yellow jackets, and hornets for about $9.
+Stay safe from wasps, yellow jackets, and hornets.

 The trap is Odor-free, Pesticide-free, catches insects including queens and workers, from spring through fall.
 The adhesive holds up in hot weather, wet weather, windy weather.
 The Rescue TrapStik can be placed near a nest to reduce populations.

 EASY TRICK TO LIGHT MOSQUITO COILS

 Mosquito Coils are a great way to repel mosquitoes and prevent mosquito bites which can cause itchiness and even diseases like Zika and Malaria.
 Mosquito coils work well, but can be difficult to light.
 A trick to lighting mosquito coils easily, first light a candle.
 Hold the mosquito coil end on the flame until it has a flame.
 Allow it to burn, and after a minute or two it will start to smoke, sending the mosquito repelling aroma around your area.
 Use mosquito coils in a ventilated area.